Guix Introduction Part 4: Try Guix

 -

-guix remove package1 package2
+guix remove1guix remove package1 package2 -

 An alternative way

-guix package -r package1 package2 # guix package --remove package1 package2
+1 2guix package -r package1 package2 # guix package --remove package1 package2

 -